September 30, 2006

 Academically, I was drawn to psychology, philosophy, and law.
 The pre-law program was fairly weak, so I ended up majoring in psychology and minoring in philosophy.
 I absolutely loved the liberal arts perspective of encouraging students to expose themselves to a wide variety of subjects.
 I took courses in biology, anthropology, art, and even religion (Christianity and Buddhism).
-Outside of my major, my favorite courses by far were the philosophy of religion, a survey of Buddhism, and an advanced philosophy seminar on identity and the nature of persons.
+Outside of my major, my favorite courses by far were the philosophy of religion, a survey of Buddhism, and an advanced philosophy seminar on identity and the nature of personhood.

 I had discovered Bertrand Russell in high school and read more of him in college.
-This helped me to realize that not believing was an option, and I was quite open about being an atheist during at least 3 of my 4 years in college.
+This helped me to realize that not believing was a viable option with a long history behind it.
+I was quite open about being an atheist during at least 3 of my 4 years in college.
 I regularly debated Christian students, wrote most of my philosophy papers on the flaws of religious arguments, and had several great discussions with peers and faculty on the subject.
 I felt truly alive during this time and experienced virtually no meaningful consequences from my openness with atheism.
 There were plenty of rational students around, and my circle of friends was large.
+For the first time in my life, I felt free to be open about my atheism.